mi-ano/tracker/README.md

 So far i haven't come across any known bugs.If you come across by please feel free to contact me.

 ## Contact Information
-YOu can contact me through my E-mail ryanmiano68@gmail.com.
+You can contact me through my E-mail ryanmiano68@gmail.com.

 ## License and Copyright Information
 The project has an MIT License therefore it can be used by anyone for whichever purpose they deem fit to use it under.
 Copyright (c) {2019} Ryan Miano.